dennisheraldi/dennisheraldi.github.io/README.md

 2. Under "Build and deployment", select **GitHub Actions** as the source
 3. Push to `main` - the workflow will automatically build and deploy

+## Resume / CV

+The resume is written in [Typst](https://typst.app) and automatically compiled to PDF on every push.

+### Files

+- `resume/resume.typ` - Typst source file (edit this)
+- `resume/resume.pdf` - Generated PDF (auto-built)
+- `resume/resume-thumb.png` - Generated thumbnail (auto-built)

+### Updating your resume

+1. Edit `resume/resume.typ`
+2. Push to `main`
+3. GitHub Actions will compile it to PDF and generate a thumbnail
+4. The CV page will show the updated resume

 ## Local Development

 ### Prerequisites